Agesilaus II: Corinthian War (395–387 BC)

 By 391 Agesilaus had apparently recovered his influence as he was appointed at the head of the army, while his half-brother Teleutias became navarch.
 The target was Argos, which had absorbed Corinth into a political union the previous year.
 In 390 BC he made several successful expeditions into Corinthian territory, capturing Lechaeum and Peiraion.
 The loss, however, of a battalion (mora), destroyed by Iphicrates, neutralised these successes, and Agesilaus returned to Sparta.
 In 389 BC he conducted a campaign in Acarnania, but two years later the Peace of Antalcidas, warmly supported by Agesilaus, put an end to the war, maintaining Spartan hegemony over Greece and returning the Greek cities of Asia Minor to the Achaemenid Empire.
-In this interval, Agesilaus declined command over Sparta's aggression on Mantineia, and justified Phoebidas' seizure of the Theban Cadmea so long as the outcome provided glory to Sparta.
+In this interval, Agesilaus declined command over Sparta's aggression on Mantineia, and justified Phoebidas's seizure of the Theban Cadmea so long as the outcome provided glory to Sparta.